For Nonprofit Agencies

 We recognize capacity-building needs can vary widely and welcome the opportunity to explore possibilities with you.
 Applications are accepted on a rolling basis.

-If you have any questions, please e-mail Katie Wise, Director of Community Impact, at katie@unitedwayhorry.org or call directly at (843) 347-1183 for more information.
+If you have any questions, please e-mail Katie Wise, Director of Community Impact, at katie@unitedwayhorry.org or call directly at (843) 347-1183 for more information or to further discuss your application.

 e-CImpact is United Way of Horry County’s online grant management system for nonprofit agencies and community impact vision council volunteers.
 Current community partners and new applicants can access the application through the “e-CImpact for Agencies” button below.
-If you need assistance accessing e-CImpact or navigating the system, please call 843-347-5195 ext.
-5.
+If you need assistance accessing e-CImpact or navigating the system, please call 843-347-1183.